Teamspeak keybinds stop working while fullscreen focus is on game with ACE2 mod enabled

 Please advise if there is further information needed.
 I will add info if this occurs again.
 This bug is difficult to report because the behavior is so odd and because it self-corrected after a computer reboot, but because it is clearly specific to ACE2 and has been experienced by at least one other person, it seemed appropriate to report.

-Updated by 1longtime about 5 years ago
+Updated by 1longtime over 7 years ago

 ---this problem only occurred when ACE2 186 was enabled.---